We may earn commission from affiliate links →

-This small archipelago of islands that are pretty scattered and far from each other has only a few important islands to visit.
+This small archipelago of islands scattered and far from each other has only a few important islands to visit.
 Many other small islands are uninhabited.
-As a matter of fact, although there are 24 islands in the Sporades archipelago, only four of them are inhabited all year round.
-These are Alonnisos, Skiathos, Skopelos, and Skyros.
+Although there are 24 islands in the Sporades archipelago, only four of them are inhabited all year round.
+These are Alonnisos, Skyros, Skiathos or Skopelos.

-Let’s take a quick look at each of these islands before combining them in island-hopping routes.
+Let’s take a quick look at each of these islands before combining them into island-hopping routes.

 Alonnisos is a heavenly green island in the Sporades group, home to many beautiful beaches.
-It has a laid-back vibe to it, and it’s one of the first Sporades that comes to your mind when looking for a relaxing holiday where to spend peaceful days, even in the middle of summer.
+It has a laid-back vibe, and it’s one of the first Sporades that comes to your mind when looking for a relaxing holiday to spend peaceful days, even in the middle of summer.

 Alonnisos has a family atmosphere more than being a place for young travelers.
 On the island, it is possible to visit several villages, both in the hinterland and on the coast, where you can find good restaurants and tavernas, as well as su¡souvenir shops and plenty of opportunities to have fun.
 Still, do not expect crazy clubbing like you would in more popular party islands.

-Island hopping details: The island is quite close to other islands in the group, making it the ideal base to go island hopping to the nearby Skopelos, Skiathos, and even Skyros.
+Island hopping details: The island is quite close to other islands in the group, making it the ideal base for island hopping to the nearby Skopelos, Skiathos, and even Skyros.

 Best Beaches in Alonnisos

-Alonissos is a perfect island for a landscape that is clearly different from the rest of the Greek Islands.
-Green, lush, home to incredibly tall pine trees, the beaches in Alonissos offer a quiet and picturesque atmosphere.
+Alonissos is a perfect island for a different landscape from the rest of the Greek Islands.
+Green, lush, and home to incredibly tall pine trees, the beaches in Alonissos offer a quiet and picturesque atmosphere.

-Agios Petros Beach: A pebbled shore, Agios Petros is a not organized and relatively isolated cove less than 10 km from Patitiri.
-The bay is fairly calm and shallow, making it a good place for swimming and diving.
+Agios Petros Beach: A pebbled shore, Agios Petros is a not-organized and relatively isolated cove less than 10 km from Patitiri.
+The bay is calm and shallow, making it a good place for swimming and diving.

 Lefto Gialos Beach: If looking for a family-friendly shore with white sand and pristine seas, then look further than Lefto Gialos, often considered one of the top beaches in Alonnisos.
 The beach is pebbled and surrounded by incredible vegetation of a deep green that perfectly contrasts with the beach’s turquoise shallow coast.

 Chrissi Milia Beach: One more family-friendly beach with excellent facilities and organization, this beach has incredibly soft golden sand, making it perfect for families.
-This shore is quite popular on the island since it is very well organized and it is also possible to enjoy water sports in the area.
+This shore is quite popular on the island since it is very well organized and it can also enjoy water sports.

 Rousoum Gialos Beach: Also loved by families, this beach can be easily reached from Patitiri as it is only two km away.
-The popular resort is also a good place for accommodation while its beach is pebbled, calm, and well organized too.
+The popular resort is also a good place for accommodation, while its beach is pebbled, calm, and well organized.

 Votsi Beach: Popular among those who spend their holidays in Alonnisos year after year, this small beach offers plenty of facilities and organization to spend a perfect day without needing to carry lots of stuff.
-It’s close to Patitiri, and families love the shallow coast that is undoubtedly kid-friendly.
+It’s close to Patitiri, and families love the shallow coast, which is undoubtedly kid-friendly.